sleepy762/lucidloader/CONFIGURING.md

 args: arg3 arg4 arg5....
 ```

-Here we can see 4 entries, each entry is separated by an empty line, and each has the keys `name` and `path`, or `name` and `kerneldir`.
+There are 4 entries in this configuration, each entry is separated by an empty line, and each entry has the keys `name` and `path`, or `name` and `kerneldir`.

 ## Global runtime configuration